What is Decision Support?

 Most operational or business decisions are a matter of balancing three dimensions:

-Typically, a Decision Support Solution from InterDynamics comprises some, or all, of the following components:
+Typically, a Decision Support System from InterDynamics comprises some, or all, of the following components:

-A simulation model of a business’s operations is central to most Decision Support Solutions.
+A simulation model of a business’s operations is central to most Decision Support Systems.
 This ensures that the true physical constraints and interactions are understood when planning or assessing capacity.

 Simulation models are far superior to the type of static calculations based on system averages.
 That’s because a model can simulate how sub-systems interact and influence each other.
 For instance, a ripple effect from an event in one sub-system can be traced through the system in order to see how other sub-systems respond.